Next Start

 How Does a Turbocharger Work?

-An internal combustion engine relies on airflow to run properly, as well as the correct amount of fuel to create the combustion process.
-Through natural aspiration, an engine relies on the pressure differences created by the intake valves opening and closing, which creates airflow into the combustion chamber.
+An internal combustion engine relies on airflow to run properly, and fuel to create the combustion process.
+Through natural aspiration, an engine relies on the pressure differences created by the intake valves opening and closing to airflow in the combustion chamber.

-With the progress of technology and the pursuit of increasing efficiency in an engine, there are many ways to increase performance in an engine besides increasing its displacement.
+With the progress of technology and the pursuit of increased efficiency in an engine, there are many ways to boost performance in an engine besides increasing its displacement.
 One of those technologies is turbocharging.

 The turbine is linked with a shaft to the compressor wheel, which compresses the air charge before entering the engine.
 When an engine is running, pressure differences are created by the action of moving pistons and opening valves.
 When the exhaust valve opens, the high-pressure, high-temperature pulse exits the combustion chamber and is routed to the turbine housing of the turbocharger.